2 min read How to Raise Funding Step 7: Closing the Investment

-In any due diligence exercise ninety five percent of the documents will come from the startup any way therefore, it makes sense to start building what is called a due diligence box or data room, from the very start.
+In any due diligence exercise, ninety-five percent of the documents will come from the startup any way therefore, it makes sense to start building what is called a due diligence box or data room, from the very start.

-A serious investor has had several discussions with you before asking for the due diligence and there’s at least a soft circled investment figure on the table.
-If the investor is not that far along then it’s premature to hand over data room access.
+A serious investor has had several discussions with you before asking for the due diligence, and there’s at least a soft-circled investment figure on the table.
+If the investor is not that far along, then it’s premature to hand over data room access.
 Continue discussing their interests and concerns before proceeding.